valeman/Awesome_Math_Books/README.md

 # Support This Project

-If you find this repository useful, you can support the project by checking out my translations of classical mathematics texts.
+If you find this repository useful, you can support the project by checking out my translations of classical mathematics texts russianmathbooks.com

 More about my work: